This resources website is constantly being updated, so please visit often and be patient. It intends two things:

 I am indebted to the “Elmers” who helped this teenager learn a little about ham radio and becoming licensed: PJ2AK, my primary Elmer, with additional help from PJ2AE and PJ2AO.
 All are silent keys now, regrettably.

 I don’t operate much; mostly I tinker with projects and listen.
 I am not an engineer and have learned what little I know on my own.
 The operating bench consists of a little Yaesu 840 transceiver, a Heath DX-60B xmtr, 6L6 xmtr, Drake 2A receiver, Hammarlund HQ-140XA receiver, home brew tuners and power supplies and a couple of regens.
-The antenna is a 140 foot twinlead-fed delta (triangular) “loop”, and a receiving-only antenna which is a 400+ foot “loop” laid on the ground, which is very quiet and sometimes hears more than the delta loop.
+The antenna is a 140 foot twinlead-fed delta (triangular) “loop”, and a receiving-only antenna which is a 400+ foot “loop” laid on the ground, which is very quiet and seems to hear quite well.

 The workbench includes various VTVM and DVM’s and power supplies, two O’scopes, a LM-8 frequency meter, HP Audio Generator and tools.